Skip to main content

 • Click the Pangolin icon in the menu bar and select Log in.

-Pangolin CLI is the recommended way to run a client using a command line interface on Mac or Linux.
-Support for Windows is coming soon.
+Pangolin CLI is the recommended way to run a client using a command line interface on Mac and Linux.
+Pangolin CLI can run on Windows, but the CLI VPN functionality is not supported.
+You can still use Pangolin CLI on Windows for SSH alongside the Windows GUI client.
 Pangolin CLI supports running as user device with authentication or a machine client.
 Use this command to automatically install Pangolin CLI.
 It detects your system architecture automatically and always pulls the latest version, adding pangolin to your PATH:

 curl -fsSL https://static.pangolin.net/get-cli.sh | bash